ce-designs/SabreCE/README.md

 This repository contains:
   - A Sabre library for controling a ES9018 DAC from ESS.
-  - A GUI library for displaying DAC settings, using a character OLED.
+  - A SabreController library for displaying DAC settings, using a character OLED.
       (This library is developed to be used with the Sabre library)
   - A modified version of Ken shirrif's IR remote library.
   - A modified version of Elco Jacob's OLEDfourbit library for interfacing a Newhaven OLED display (Rev.A).
 (Remove this         library when using a Rev.C display)